Finding New Opportunity For Old Coal-Fired Power Plant Sites

 Replacing coal plants with new renewable energy is an emerging trend around the country.
 It's happening in Washington and two sites in Massachusetts, one in Holyoke and Brayton Point.

-Environmental groups cheer these transitions, but say the federal government should play a bigger role in coordinating efforts across the country.
+Environmental groups cheer these transitions but say the federal government should play a bigger role in coordinating efforts across the country.

 That's unlikely for now, as President Trump is more interested in boosting the coal business than easing a transition away from it.